Mintbase/mintbase-js/packages/sdk/src/burn/README.md

 Burn one or more tokens for a given smart contract id.

+You must own a token to be able to burn it.

+The nftContactId can be supplied as an argument or through the ```TOKEN_CONTRACT``` enviroment variable.

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method

 ## burn(args: BurnArgs): NearContractCall